El Coyote (wrestler)

-El Coyote (born November 1, 1997, in Villa Mainero, Tamaulipas) is a Mexican luchador enmascarado, or masked professional wrestler currently working for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL), portraying a rudo ("Bad guy") wrestling character.
+El Coyote (born November 1, 1997, in Villa Mainero, Tamaulipas) is a Mexican professional wrestler currently working for the Mexican promotion Consejo Mundial de Lucha Libre (CMLL), portraying a rudo ("Bad guy") wrestling character.
 His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.

 His ring name, El Coyote, is inspired by an incident when he was a kid, when at his grandparents' ranch, he witnessed a coyote ate his grandmother's chickens.

 Career

 Born in Villa Mainero, close to Ciudad Madero in northeastern Mexico, Coyote started his wrestling career in 2010, at 12 years old.
 As a kid, he also played football, basketball and volleyball and describes himself as a very restless, mischievous kid.
 Initially when he got in through wrestling, through his first professor Mr. Lince, he was working under the ring name Antaris, as a tecnico ("Good guy") character in Monterrey, Nuevo León where his trainer was based, as well as in his home state of Tamaulipas.
 He knew from the beginning that he wanted to perform as a heel, and thus switched his ring name to El Coyote during 2012.
 In 2013, he left for Mexico City to pursue his dream of becoming a professional.
 In interviews he stated he initially didn't know anyone and spent several days staying overnight outside the subway and not having money to eat.